-Prostate cancer is a common form of cancer in males.
+Prostate cancer is a common form of cancer in natal males.
 It affects the prostate gland, a small part of the reproductive system below the bladder but in front of the rectum.
 The prostate produces a fluid that makes up the majority part of semen.

-This type of cancer is highly treatable, especially if a person receives a diagnosis when the disease is in the early stages.
+This type of cancer is highly treatable, especially if a person receives a diagnosis when the disease is in its early stages.
 Statistics show that

 However, prostate cancer often produces no symptoms in the early stages.
 For this reason, most experts recommend screening after